Let’s face the music right away.

 2/ Crypto Lending

-If you have significant amount of Bitcoins (or Ether, or any other cryptocurrency that is traded on an exchange) you can lend it to crypto traders and other people who will pay you interest.
+If you have more than a tiny amount of Bitcoins (or Ether, or any other cryptocurrency that is traded on custodial exchanges), you can lend it to traders on most exchanges that run margin trading.

-There is a range of lending platforms where you can do this.
-There are places like Ethlend where you can lend a range of some 250 ERC-20 tokens.
+- Other options: Lending platforms like Ethlend, where you can lend a range of some 250 ERC-20 tokens.

 3/ Run a Masternode